vladgarbuz/oop-workshop/README.md

 # OOP Workshop

 This is a workshop project demonstrating Object-Oriented Programming (OOP) principles in C#.
-The application simulates a Library management system where users can interact with various media types.

 ## Project Structure